 Laser Eye Surgery risks

-Search the web for Laser Eye Surgery and you’ll come across everything from tabloid articles titled THE PROCEDURE THAT RUINED MY LIFE to companies touting money-back guarantees if you don’t achieve perfect vision.
+Search the web for Laser Eye Surgery and you’ll come across everything from tabloid articles titled “The Procedure That Ruined My Life” to companies touting money-back guarantees if you don’t achieve 100 percent perfect vision.

-This can be incredibly frustrating if you’re interested in Laser Eye Surgery and are simply trying to find out the facts: i.e. how risky the surgery is, the chances of complications, what the side effects are.
+This can be incredibly frustrating if you’re researching Laser Eye Surgery and are simply trying to find out the facts.
+Things like how risky the surgery is, the chances of experiencing complications, and what the potential side effects may be.

-On the one hand, you have stories indicating you should avoid the procedure at all costs, and on the other, you have clinics claiming you have absolutely nothing to worry about.
+On the one hand, you have stories indicating that you should avoid the procedure at all costs.
+But on the other, you have clinics claiming you have absolutely nothing to worry about.

-And with thorough preoperative testing, experienced surgeons, up to date equipment, and proper follow-up care, these chances drop even further.
-At London Vision Clinic, it’s extremely uncommon that any problem would arise that a surgeon could not satisfactorily correct.
+When you add that to thorough preoperative testing, highly skilled surgeons, up to date equipment, and proper follow-up care, these chances drop even further.
+This means that at London Vision Clinic, it’s extremely unlikely that any problem wil arise that a surgeon can not satisfactorily correct.

-Prof Reinstein talks about the risk of complications during Laser Eye Surgery.
+In the above video, Prof Reinstein talks about the chance of complications during Laser Eye Surgery.

-Most patients experience dry eye after Laser Eye Surgery — this is why we provide lubricating eye drops to all patients.
-This is a normal part of the recovery phase and typically lasts from a few days to a few weeks, but in a small number of cases, it can persist longer.
+The main one of these is dry eye.
+Most patients experience dry eye after Laser Eye Surgery as a normal part of the recovery phase.
+It typically lasts from a few days to a few weeks, but in a small number of cases, it can persist longer.
+This is why we provide lubricating eye drops to all patients.

-It’s also common for patients to have some night vision disturbances.
-For instance, visual disruptions such as halos or starbursts around headlights and street lamps while driving.
-This is a temporary effect caused by the swelling of the cornea, and therefore, in the vast majority of cases, clears up within a few weeks.
+Night vision disturbances are a temporary effect caused by the swelling of the cornea, and therefore, in the vast majority of cases, clear up within just a few weeks.

-Other than that, there’s really nothing else you need to worry about.
-You don’t need to worry about experiencing pain, you don’t need to worry about messing up the procedure, and you certainly don’t need to worry about going blind.
-The fact is, given a comprehensive screening, expert surgeons, and the latest technology, Laser Eye Surgery truly is the safest surgical procedure in the world.
+The fact is, given a comprehensive screening, expert surgeons, and the latest technology, Laser Eye Surgery is the safest surgical procedure in the world.